MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 # Spawning endless randomized obstacles

-The next task will be to continuously spawn obstacles by copying the source obstacle you created in GameScene.sks.
+The next task will be to continuously spawn obstacles by copying the source obstacle you created in `GameScene.sks`.

 To make the game interesting you will want each new obstacle appear at a different height.

 > [action]
-> Add this code to the end of your *updateObstacles* method:
+> In `GameScene.swift`, add this code to the end of your `updateObstacles` method:
 >
 ```
 /* Time to add a new obstacle? */